 SSO Integration

-Set up Single Sign-On to identify users in the widget
+Set up Single Sign-On by passing ssoToken to the widget

 Overview